Canadian directors hear Hollywood's call, but may not head south

 "I tend to generate my owns things and I feel there's more support for that up here," he told Reuters.
 "And I think it would be very sad if I felt compromised down there doing some project I didn't believe in."

-A remake of a popular French Canadian film, "The Grand Seduction" centres around a dying fishing village that needs to get a full-time doctor in order to get its own factory.
+A remake of a popular French Canadian film, "The Grand Seduction" centers around a dying fishing village that needs to get a full-time doctor in order to get its own factory.

 Praised by The Hollywood Reporter as a "charming, wholly commercial little comedy," some critics are suggesting it could be the breakout hit the Canadian industry has been hoping for.